 Learning effective invoicing practices will make it easier for you to collect your receivables in a timely manner.
 Make sure you establish a billing and payment cycle that works for both you and your clients.

 There are other ways to get your invoices paid on time.
 You can potentially offer your customers a discount for paying early.

 For example, let’s say your invoices are normally due within 30 days of when you send invoices.
 You could implement a policy that gives customers a 5% or even a 10% discount for paying within 7 days.
 Late Payments will have an inverse effect costing the vendor 5 or 10% more…

 Also, don’t be afraid to follow up on unpaid invoices.
 It’s your right!
 They’ve agreed to payment terms and a delay payments disrupt your cash flow situation.

 You can’t just assume that every invoice you send will be paid without any further contact.
 Once an invoice becomes past due, you need to have a system in place for reminding your customers of the balance owed.

 Check out our guide on innovative technologies to streamline your business’ bookkeeping.
 You’ll find software, like Bill.com, that makes it easy for you to manage your invoices.

 Extend Payable Contracts

-Always look for a great deal with your payables.
+Always look for a great deal with your payables and cash conversion cycle.